mdonabella/mdonabella.github.io/_pages/talks.md

 #### The Humanities Center at Texas Tech Annual Conference 2023: “Health,” Texas Tech University | Lubbock, Texas
 April 28-29, 2023

-### “Disability in the Archive: Reading Somatic Difference in the ECDA,”
+### “Disability in the Archive: Reading Somatic Difference in the ECDA”
 #### Digital Humanities Research Institute, University of Miami | Miami, FL
 March 30-31, 2023